-John has been recognized by Best Lawyers in America for his work in Health Care Law for six consecutive years (2016-2021) and in Administrative / Regulatory Law for the last four years (2018-2021).
-John has also been named to the Southern California Rising Stars or Super Lawyers lists eight times.
+John has been recognized by Best Lawyers in America for his work in Health Care Law for eight consecutive years (2016-2023).
+John has been named to the Southern California Rising Stars or Super Lawyers lists 12 times.

 Before Nelson Hardiman